seamusdemora/PiFormulae/ExternalDrives.md

     FUSE exfat 1.2.5
     /home/pi/mntThumbDrv     : successfully mounted

-We verify that the thumb drive was mounted as we see our chosen mount point listed for the `sda1` partition: `/home/pi/mntThumbDrv`.
-You may read and write to this drive now.
+Use the `lsblk` command to verify that the thumb drive was mounted.
+As shown below, we see our chosen mount point listed for the `sda1` partition: `/home/pi/mntThumbDrv`.
+You may now read and write to this drive!

     pi@raspberrypi3b:~ $ lsblk --fs
     NAME        FSTYPE LABEL       UUID                                 MOUNTPOINT